 Despite the emergence of brand new technologies with the promise of fixing everything and turning a photographer into a mere puppet of the show, the best photos are always captured in manual modes even in mobile phone photography.
 And if you want to boss this business of professional photography, you need to learn all those.
 Because a machine lacks all those humane aspects, necessary for a perfect click.
 A photographer’s identity lies in this handling of the camera.
 This manual mode gives you much more control over the game and you can create a world of your own.

 Pulling out the wide-angle and step back can be a basic method.
 Instead of doing that, you can also choose a wide-angle focal length, then get in close to something in the foreground.
 This will make you a pro.

 You can always experiment with the compositions.
 Change your angle, perspective.
 Take it from the ground, take it from the top of a tree, take it lying on the ground.
 With these subtle changes in perspective, you can always rock the stage.
 With the difference in angles and different distances, you can easily see the changes in the vision.
 A whole new perspective is born with this experimentation.

-This makes a view breath taking.
-But in this case a proper balance and ratio between the white and blue is needed.
+This makes the view breathtaking.
+But in this case, a proper balance and ratio between the white and blue are needed.
 So what you need to do is wait for the perfect click.